nodejs/node/doc/api/fs.md

 // get the file descriptor of the file to be truncated const fd = fs.openSync('temp.txt', 'r+');

-// truncate the file to 10 bytes, whereas the actual size is 7 bytes fs.ftruncate(fd, 10, (err) => {
+// Truncate the file to 10 bytes, whereas the actual size is 7 bytes fs.ftruncate(fd, 10, (err) => {
   assert.ifError(err);
   console.log(fs.readFileSync('temp.txt'));